 AGGREGATING DATA FROM DIFFERENT SOURCES INTO DASHBOARDS

 You can track anything you’d like in a dashboard, so we also display data showing when the next bus from the office is coming.
 This helps our staff plan their journey and when to leave more efficiently!
 Quite often I will see staff glancing at the dashboard around 17:30.
-None of this would be possible without application programming interface (APIs).
-APIs allows a well conceived custom dashboard to talk to any system that has an API built in – so we’re able to link the bus times to our dashboard.
+None of this would be possible without an application programming interface (APIs).
+APIs allows a well-conceived custom dashboard to talk to any system that has an API built in – so we’re able to link the bus times to our dashboard.

 How Cyber-Duck Approaches Designing of Dashboards

-Normally Cyber-Duck approaches dashboard design with a mixture of user centred design (UCD) and data driven design (DDD).
+Normally Cyber-Duck approaches dashboard design with a mixture of user-centred design (UCD) and data-driven design (DDD).
 We want to answer questions like: “why do we need the dashboard?”, “who does this dashboard impact?’, “what data are they interested in?” and “what data is important and why?”.
 Whilst there are a number of ‘off-the-shelf’ dashboard kits out there, our experience demonstrates creating a bespoke dashboard is better.
 This is because:

 - No dashboard can ‘bring all of your data’ together in a cohesive way.